| Documentation

 System/Internal Errors (SYS)

 Unexpected system failures.
-These typically require investigation.
+These require investigation.

 CodeNameDescriptionResolution